Arkansas Ballot Issues

 Since 2004, the Public Policy Center has published unbiased fact sheets on statewide ballot measures so voters have a better understanding of what is being asked of them on Election Day.
 The fact sheets go through a vetting process that includes reviews by issue supporters and opponents.

-What will I find in Extension's ballot voter guide?
+What will I find in Extension's ballot issue voter guide?

-- How the proposal will appear on the ballot
+- How the proposals will appear on the ballot

-- Answers to some basic questions about each issue
+- Answers to basic questions about each issue

-- Reasons why people may support or oppose the proposal
+- Reasons why people may support or oppose the proposals

 - A worksheet to record your voting plans